PDob02/Group_Project_May_2022/README.md

 some format (e.g., scraping updates the database, or database connects to the model) - We have scraped wikipedia primarily for actor/actresses' birthdays as we think that information will be statistically significant in our analysis

 ✓ Includes at least two tables (or collections, if using MongoDB)

-✓ Includes at least one join using the database language (not including any joins in Pandas) The database language we are using is SQL via PostgreSQL ✓ Includes at least one connection string
+✓ Includes at least one join using the database language (not including any joins in Pandas) The database language we are using is SQL via PostgreSQL

+✓ Includes at least one connection string
 (using SQLAlchemy or PyMongo) The connection string we are using is SQLAlchemy since our data is very tabular with only a few NaN values.
+We did not find that it was necessary to use the MongoDB product.
 We have attached an ERD snapshot below:

 ![](https://github.com/PDob02/Group_Project_May_2022/blob/main/Images/moviesERD.png)